doc-ai/react-native-tensorio/README.md

 # react-native-tensorio

 Machine learning for your React Native projects, using TensorIO and TensorFlow Lite.
+See our example project, [TensorIOExample](https://github.com/doc-ai/react-native-tensorio-example).

 <a name="support"></a>
 ## Support